 Zizek reminded viewers that there are all sorts of “unwritten rules” about how politics takes place.
 Zizek declared that the success of Trump has disrupted all of that.

 Zizek expressed his hope that Trump will continue to disrupt the Washington status quo as president.
-The usual people would not be emailed for their thoughts on matters, someone might start to ask questions about why documents or media relationships take the form they do, key Wall Street chums might not be invited to certain Skype chats, and things would not continue along their regular channels, Zizek seemed to be saying.
-There would be room for a massive influx of fresh energy.
+The usual people will not be emailed for their thoughts on matters, someone might start to ask questions about why documents or media relationships take the form they do, key Wall Street chums might not be invited to certain Skype chats, and things will not continue along their regular channels, Zizek seemed to be saying.
+There will be room for a massive influx of fresh energy.

 Zizek brushed off concerns that Trump will introduce fascism.

 Zizek admits that he is concerned about some splinters of the pro-Trump cohort, like the white supremacist groups who coalesce around Trump.

 Businessman Peter Thiel, who co-founded Paypal with Elon Musk, also spoke out about his support for Trump recently.

 Thiel gave a stirring speech declaring that Americans are voting for Trump because they understand that the status quo is not working.